What to Expect

 After your procedure we provide feedback as requested by your surgeon.
 We remove all electrodes, and you will be on your way to recovery.
 Other than possible skin irritation, our work is virtually painless.

-Routine EEG: An electroencephalogram (EEG) is a test that detects the electrical activity of your brain by attaching small, round discs (electrodes) to your scalp.
-Your routine EEG will be performed in a hospital or in your physician’s office and typically takes between 30 and 60 minutes.
+A Routine EEG will be performed in a hospital, a patient home, or in a physician’s office, and typically takes 30-60 minutes.
 An EEG is one of the primary diagnostic tests for epilepsy and other seizure disorders, as well as a host of other brain disorders such as brain tumor, stroke, or head injury.
-A highly-trained AMS EEG technologist will walk you through every step of the EEG, ensuring your comfort and accurate information for your physician to make a treatment decision.
+A Routine EEG is typically the first neurodiagnostic step in providing a physician with the data necessary for your diagnosis and treatment.